-CONTEXT OF PROPOSALS
+CONTEXT OF THE TWO BILLS

 - In 2004, SA undertook a comprehensive review of company law.
 In 2011, the Companies Act, 2008 (Act No. 71 of 2008) came into effect.
-It repealed the Companies Act, 1973. - The new Act introduced significant changes by providing inter alia for - o business rescue, - simplification of registration, - o social and ethics committees for public companies, - corporate governance including financial accountability, and - o provisions relating to shareholder activism. - The Act provides for the establishment of institutions, such as the - o Companies and Intellectual Property Commission ("the Commission"), - Companies Tribunal ("the Tribunal"), - Specialist Committee on Company Law, - Financial Reporting Standards Council, and - Takeover Regulation Panel.
+It repealed the Companies Act, 1973 - The new Act introduced significant changes by providing inter alia for - o business rescue, - o simplification of registration, - o social and ethics committees for public companies, - o corporate governance including financial accountability, and - o provisions relating to shareholder activism. - The Act provides for the establishment of institutions, such as the - Companies and Intellectual Property Commission ("the Commission"), - Companies Tribunal ("the Tribunal"), - o Specialist Committee on Company Law, - o Financial Reporting Standards Council and - o Takeover Regulation Panel